 手伝って (Tetsudatte) – Help me

-Help me with moving arrangements.
+Help me with the moving preparations.

 引っ越しの準備を手伝って